ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 Fallbacks are crucial for maintaining operational efficiency in the face of unforeseen circumstances.
 MagicSharepoint uses a multi-tiered fallback system to ensure seamless service:

 - **Primary fallback.** The primary model is served by the chosen vendor.
-It is used unless negative user feedback on the model outcome and if the latency out of the accepted range, described in ? section.
+It is used unless negative user feedback on the model outcome and if the latency out of the accepted range.
 - **Secondary fallback.** Our next layer of fallback involves using a pretrained LLM from Hugging Face, installed locally.
 This approach addressed to adress both potential issues.

 The system has latency and feedback based switchings, which reroutes requests to the secondary model.
 Once conditions are improved, it switches to the primary model.